gregoriB/minimalist_coding_blog_generator/README.md

 ## Deployment

-running `generate all` of `generate build` will generate a build directory with everything needed to deploy the website.
+running `generate all` or `generate build` will generate a build directory with everything needed to deploy the website.

 ## Notes